 - Portions of the executive summary may be used by the competition to advertise the pitch competition event.
 Also, the entire executive summary may be distributed to audience members at the pitch event.
 Information submitted by participants, other than the executive summary, will not be publicly distributed or used for purposes other than evaluation of the competition by judges and competition personnel.
 Any information disclosed by the participants during the pitch competition will, as noted above, be accessible by the general public.

-- Companies seeking to enter the Texas A&M New Ventures Competition must submit an online application that can be accessed at www.texasnvc.org.
+- Companies seeking to enter the Texas A&M New Ventures Competition must submit an online application which can be accessed at www.texasnvc.org.

-- For those companies that are invited to the pitch competition, a $250 registration fee will be required.
-The registration fee provides access to all Competition events including educational, networking, meals and awards reception.
+- For those companies that are invited to the competition, a $250 registration fee will be required.
+The registration fee provides access to all competition events including educational, networking, meals and awards reception.